opencog/atomese-simd/Design-B.md

 ### OpenclFloatVecNode
 Derived from `SensoryNode`.
-Thus has the mndatory set of open/close/read/write methods.
+Thus has the mandatory set of open/close/read/write methods.
 Allows explicit control.

 For example: upload vector data to GPU: